lidofinance/jumpgates/README.md

 ```bash
 $ brownie test
 ```
+Alternatively, you can run a specific test module by specifying the path,

 ```bash
 $ brownie test tests/test_jumpgate_unit.py
 ```

 Note!
 This project uses `mainnet-fork` by default.
-To run tests

 Learn more about Brownie [tests](https://eth-brownie.readthedocs.io/en/stable/tests-pytest-intro.html).